CanonLaw.info

 Translations

 No translations of the 1917 Code were authorized during its 65-year enforcement period.
 Nevertheless two complete Spanish translations appeared as part of commentaries thereon (see Pan-Textual Commentaries on the 1917 Code, here) and large parts of the Code appeared in other languages within other commentaries thereon, notably including an English rendering of nearly all of the 1917 Code in Woywod's Practical Commentary, reprinted variously.
-A Japanese translation appeared in 1962 and was reviewed by C. Lally, The Jurist 22 (1962) 384-385.
+A Japanese translation appeared in 1962 and was reviewed by C. Lally, Jurist 22 (1962) 384-385.

 Today the most common English translation of the Pio-Benedictine Code is: Edward Peters (American layman, 1957-), The 1917 Pio-Benedictine Code of Canon Law in English Translation with Extensive Scholarly Apparatus (Ignatius Press, 2001) 777 pp. Order it here.
-This work, in addition to offering a translation of the complete Pio-Benedictine Code and all supporting documents promulgated with it, references all appearances of a given canon in the pages of the Canon Law Digest and offers citations to many English-language canonical doctoral dissertations on a given canon or group of canons.
+This work, in addition to offering a translation of the complete Pio-Benedictine Code and the eight supporting documents promulgated with it, references all appearances of a given canon in the pages of the Canon Law Digest and offers citations to many English-language canonical doctoral dissertations on a given canon or group of canons.

 Canonistics